Magnetism in Gemstones

 Purple Color Change Pyrope, 1.04ct

 Two Different Species: The graph below shows compositions for 51 Color Change Garnets of various colors.
-Some Color Change Garnets, such as the blue Garnet from Madagascar shown above, have points that fall to the left of the half-way mark along the Pyrope-Spessartine boundary, and therefore have a composition that is primarily Pyrope.
+Some Color Change Garnets, such as the blue Garnet from Madagascar shown above, have plot points that fall to the left of the half-way mark along the Pyrope-Spessartine join, and therefore have a composition that is primarily Pyrope.
 These gems can be classified as Color Change Pyrope, a variety of Pyrope.

 More often among Color Change Garnets, points fall to the right of the half-way point, as does the blue Garnet from Tanzania shown above, indicating that Spessartine is the primary component.
 These gems can be classified as Color Change Spessartine, a variety of Spessartine.
 Some Color Change Spessartines are nearly pure orange in daylight.
 GIA currently makes no distinction between Color Change Garnets that are primarily Pyrope and those that are primarily Spessatine, and instead classifies most Color Change Garnets as members of an intermediate species they call Pyrope-Spessartine.